banuaa/banuaa.github.io/_posts/HTB-Cyber-Apocalypse-2024-Writeup/2024-03-14-HTB-Cyber-Apocalypse-2024-Hacker-Royale-Misc-Reversing-Hardware.md

 ### **LootStash - Reversing**

 **Solving Scenario:**\
-Decompile binary stash dengan IDA, terdapat variable gear.
-Akses variable gear tersebut diarahkan ke segment data kumpulan kalimat.
-Gunakan fungsi search text pada IDA untuk mencari flag dengan format "HTB".
+The binary stash can be decompiled with IDA, revealing a variable named 'gear.'
+This variable points to a data segment containing a collection of sentences.
+The 'search text' function in IDA can be used to locate the flag, formatted as 'HTB.'

 ![Stash](/assets/img/HTB-Cyber-Apocalypse-2024/images/HTBAPOCALYPSE2024_stash1.png)
 ![Stash](/assets/img/HTB-Cyber-Apocalypse-2024/images/HTBAPOCALYPSE2024_stash2.png)